100Layer-Labs/WBTC/WBTC_Protocol.md

 ### 1.6 Censorship-Resistant

 All the operations of the WBTC protocol are completed on the OP_CAT Covenant and are atomic.
 No additional process (like signature) is required from the WBTC issuer.
-After the user agrees to the transaction by signing, the subsequent operations are automatically completed by the Covenant and then verified by the Bitcoin minter.
+After the user agrees to the transaction by signing, the subsequent operations are automatically completed by the Covenant and then verified by the Bitcoin miner.
 No one can change the behavior and results, and no one can censor the user.

 ## 2. Innovations